hoefler02/hoefler02.github.io/_posts/2020-04-14-virsecconctf-return-label.md

 categories: [pwn]
 ---

 Return label was fourth pwn challenge from VirSecCon2020.
 The challenge provided a binary and a challenge server.
-Running the binary actually gives us the address for printf in libc and asks where we should send a package (seen below).
+Running the binary gives us the address for printf in libc and asks where we should send a package (seen below).

 ```
 michael@computer:~/Documents/CTF/virseccon/retlab$ ./challenge
 Where should we send your package (printf is at 00007f580de11e80)?
 ```